When You’re Running on Empty: A Gentle Way to Restore Capacity

 “This is pointless.”

-“This won’t change anything.”
+“This will not change anything.”

 Pause.

-Let the exhale lengthen gently.
+Let the exhale lengthen slightly.

 Restoration is Relational and Embodied

-When you rest, let yourself be free.
+When you rest, let yourself be free for a moment.

-When you breathe, let it be reassurance.
+When you breathe, let it feel like reassurance.

-the felt sense of being cared for
+The felt sense of being cared for

-And safety is what restores capacity.
+And safety restores capacity.

 Without safety, an action is just behavior.